apache/parquet-java/parquet-cli/README.md

     column-size
         Print the column sizes of a parquet file prune
-        Prune column(s) in a Parquet file and save it to a new file.
+        (Deprecated: will be removed in 2.0.0, use rewrite command instead) Prune column(s) in a Parquet file and save it to a new file.
 The columns left are not changed. trans-compression
-        Translate the compression from one to another (It doesn't support bloom filter feature yet). masking
+        (Deprecated: will be removed in 2.0.0, use rewrite command instead) Translate the compression from one to another (It doesn't support bloom filter feature yet). masking
-        Replace columns with masked values and write to a new Parquet file footer
+        (Deprecated: will be removed in 2.0.0, use rewrite command instead) Replace columns with masked values and write to a new Parquet file footer
         Print the Parquet file footer in json format bloom-filter